sabeydeedaya/docs/src/pages/emails/_selligent.md

 ### Setup a custom click tracking domain

-Please reach out to Selligent support to request a new custom tracking domain for your account
+Please reach out to Selligent Relationship Managers to request a new custom tracking domain for your account and proceed with integration.

 !!! tip "Adding a custom click-tracking domain"
     If you need help with setting up a custom click-tracking domain - please ask your account manager or request support at Selligent.